-Our patented, top-quality solutions are tested and proven to work to keep give you a safer and stable living environment.
+Our patented, top-quality foundation repair solutions are tested and proven to work to keep give you a safer and stable living environment.

 Cheaper, quick fixes like light-duty beams and posts are only temporary bandages that will not address or tackle the root of the problem.

 So, don’t waste your time and money on fast fixes.
-You need our quality permanent solutions.
-We use reliable, custom equipment and state-of-the-art technology to install these various systems.
+Your home in Kansas City, St. Louis, or the surrounding area, needs our quality permanent solutions.
+We use reliable, custom equipment and state-of-the-art technology to install these various foundation repair systems.

 While we can’t control the weather or the soil outside your home, we can control what’s inside your house and supporting the rest of the structure.

 Engineered to withstand the toughest forces, our dependable wall reinforcement and piering systems are made with galvanized steel to prevent rust, corrosion and damage, offering you a strong and permanent solution.

 Every home is unique, and each project calls for different foundation repair solutions.
 We can customize solutions specific to your repair needs.
 Your inspector will take into consideration your repair goals, the severity of damage or problem areas, square footage, and your budget.
 It’s not just a “one size fits all” fix.
 So, what works for your neighbor down the street may not necessarily be what your home needs.